KxSystems/docs/docs/kb/linux-production.md

 In addition to monitoring free disk space for the usual partitions you write to, ensure you also monitor free space of `/tmp` on Unix, since q uses this area for capturing the output from system commands, such as `system "ls"`.

+## Back up the sym file

+The sym file is the key to the default enums.

+!!! tip "We recommend you back up your sym file in the root of your HDB."

 ## Compression

 If you find that q is seg faulting (crashing) when accessing compressed files, try increasing the Linux kernel parameter `vm.max_map_count`.
 As root

 ```bash
 $ sysctl vm.max_map_count=16777216
 ```

 and/or make a suitable change for this parameter more permanent through `/etc/sysctl.conf`.
 As root

 ```bash
 $ echo "vm.max_map_count = 16777216" | tee -a /etc/sysctl.conf
 $ sysctl -p
 ```

 You can check current settings with

 ```bash
 $ more /proc/sys/vm/max_map_count
 ```

-Assuming you are using 128Kb logical size blocks for your compressed files, a general guide is, at a minimum, set `max_map_count` to one map per 128Kb of memory, or 65530, whichever is higher.
+Assuming you are using 128-KB logical size blocks for your compressed files, a general guide is, at a minimum, set `max_map_count` to one map per 128&nbsp;KB of memory, or 65530, whichever is higher.

 If you are encountering a SIGBUS error, please check that the size of `/dev/shm` is large enough to accommodate the decompressed data.
 Typically, you should set the size of `/dev/shm` to be at least as large as a fully decompressed HDB partition.

 Set `ulimit` to the higher of 4096 and 1024 plus the number of compressed columns which may be queried concurrently.

 ```bash
 $ ulimit -n 4096
 ```